Engineering tunable decoherence-free subspaces with collective atom-cavity interactions: Time Evolution

 We now need to find the appropriate value of $\chi_s$ such that $\hat{H}_s$ satisfies Eq.~\eqref{eq:shortcutcrit}.
 This calculation is straight-forward but lengthy which is why we shifted it to Appendix~\ref{appx:CavityDrive}.
 The final result reads

 where the $+$ case will shortcut $\vec{k}=(0,0,N)$ and the $-$ case applies to $\vec{k}=(N,0,0)$.
 We assume that $\mu(t)=\beta t$ so $\rpd{\mu}=\beta$ is constant.
 In this case, the speed of the shortcut just depends on the maximum $\beta$.
 As $\mu$ approaches 1, $\chi_s$ diverges, indicating that we cannot shortcut all the way to $\mu=1$, and we are limited by laser power.
-To avoid this divergence, we pick some maximum cutoff value for $|\chi+\chi_s|$ as further discussed in Appendix~\ref{appx:CavityDrive}.
+Note that this divergence cannot be remedied by choosing a different $\mu(t)$ dependence.
+To avoid the issue, we pick some maximum cutoff value for $|\chi+\chi_s|$ beyond which we continue ramping $\mu$ but keep $|\chi+\chi_s|$ constant.
+This has a minimal effect on the characteristics of the evolution overall, and is further discussed in Appendix~\ref{appx:CavityDrive}.

-This shortcut is simulated for $\ket{\psi_{N,0,0}}$ in Fig.~\ref{fig:Fig4}.
+This shortcut is simulated for $\ket{\psi_{N,0,0}}$ in Fig.~\ref{fig:N00}.
 We set the cutoff to be $|\chi+\chi_s|\le 5\sqrt{2}N$.
 The effect of this cutoff value is shown in Sec~\ref{sec:results}; the final purity and target overlap are not exactly 1 as they would be in a perfect shortcut.

-\subsubsection{Additional Lasers}
+\subsubsection{\textbf{Additional lasers}}

 We now discuss how to shortcut to the state $\ket{\psi_{0,N,0}}$ in the central DFS where $C=\chi=0$.
 This subspace has the maximal dimension.
 To achieve this, consider a new shortcut Hamiltonian given by